Urban Analysis & Spatial Science

 Hexagonal Systems, Now and Then

-Today, many scholars of my era are making bold claims about the fundamentally transformative power of spatial data science (another new “science”), “GeoAI”, and “Digital Twins”, that will revolutionize the planet–despite clear calls from leaders in the discipline to please incorporate some social theory (Franklin, 2023a)–and as though we do not have half a century of experience in these topics (Harris, 1985, 1994; Lee, 1973; Spiekermann & Wegener, 2018).
+Today, many scholars of my era are making bold claims about the fundamentally transformative power of spatial data science (another new “science”), “GeoAI”, and “Digital Twins”, that will revolutionize the planet–despite clear calls from leaders in the discipline to please incorporate some social theory (Franklin, 2023b)–and as though we do not have half a century of experience in these topics (Harris, 1985, 1994; Lee, 1973; Spiekermann & Wegener, 2018).
 While we

 have some nice modern methods to use and more computational power today, not many seem to realize that we’ve been here (a few times) before.
 Whither regional science indeed (Berry, 1995).
 That history (and a longer one I could eat much more space with) leads me to an admittedly very opinionated take on spatial analysis in the social sciences.

-The future offers exciting opportunities, but it requires crucial decisions, personal commitments, and pioneering initiatives if
+The future offers exciting opportunities, but it requires crucial decisions, personal commitments, and pioneering initiatives if regional science [urban data science?] is to be lively and healthy for another 40 years.

 Don’t be dissuaded from continuing past the introduction if things sound cynical at first; I’ll only spend the intro editorializing.
 One goal with this book is to demonstrate my own commitment to the health and longevity of spatial science, but doing do requires taking an honest and critical view, both past and present, of the [broadly defined] discipline in which I myself participate.
 Three decades ago, regional scientists worried what the future might look like once the discipline’s founding Ph.D department closed.
 Today, my inner Isserman can’t help but worry what has been lost (and will continue to be) now that former flagship institutions believe the entire (still growing) domain can be re-labeled and repackaged into a one-year graduate program.
 Without real departments or core texts, it’s hard to build institutional memory but easy to remake past mistakes.